Skhmt/bf6stats/README.md

 - no air resistance
 - damage falloff is in discrete steps, not gradually
 - there are no other damage falloff distances besides 5m
+- only two damage locations: head and everything else

 ## todo

 - get support benefit for ADS with LMGs
 - support resizing to phone width, specifically the menu settings
 - damage per magazine?
+- headshot damage

 ## get data